bramp/hessian.js/README.md

 Intro
 -----

-Currently only reading hessian is supported, writing is not.
+Reading and writing hessian is supported
 All valid hessian can be parsed, except for XML, Ref and Remote elements.

 Install